engity-com/bifroest/docs/reference/auditlog/events.md

 * `canceled` with `deadline-exceeded`: the SSH task deadline expired.
 * `failure` with `invalid-exit-code`: execution returned no valid exit code.
 * `failure` with `session-error`: another task error prevented normal completion; `errorCategory` classifies it.
+* `failure` with `startup-recovery`: startup recovered an active recording that had not completed sealing before the previous process stopped.

 If the Bifröst process terminates with an unsealed active recording, startup recovery seals and publishes that artifact as incomplete.
-Recovery does not synthesize an audit event because encrypted BECast metadata cannot be reconstructed without the external recipient's private key.
-A `session.recording.started` event without a final event therefore indicates either a process interruption or a failed final audit write.
-The signed artifact remains authoritative for its status and digest; it may already be completed or failed if the interruption happened after sealing.
+Correlation data persisted in the signed lifecycle intent allows recovery to finalize this event without decrypting BECast content.
+If sealing had already made a terminal event and receipt durable, recovery preserves that event instead of replacing it.
+A prepared event is not replayable until recovery has published and verified its artifact.
+Pending terminal events are replayed at least once during startup: a crash or ambiguous error after the audit journal commits but before outbox completion can produce an identical duplicate, but cannot silently lose the transition.

 #### `session.recording.failed`